Asylum / Withholding of Removal

 The Spouse Seeking Similar or Derivative Status

 A person who is seeking asylum enters the United States and applies for asylum status after he or she is in the United States.
 For the spouse of the person seeking asylum to receive similar status, the spousal relationship must exist at the time the asylum application is approved.
+Consult a skilled Texas asylum attorney to find out if you’re qualified to apply for asylum.

 Likewise, a refugee is granted refugee status when he or she is outside of the United States.
 For the spouse of a refugee to receive admission as a refugee, the relationship must exist before the refugee’s admission to the United States.